jarinfrench/scripts/README.txt

 calculate_GBE.cpp: From the file header: "This script reads a file as generated by extract_all_energies.sh, and calculates the per atom energy at the grain boundary.
 The filename can be passed in via command line.
-Note that this program expects a filename in the format of 111Tilt_total_energies.csv IMPORTANT PARAMETERS grain radius: the radius of the grain that was specified when rotating the grain.
+Note that this program expects a filename in the format of <description>_total_energies.csv IMPORTANT PARAMETERS grain radius: the radius of the grain that was specified when rotating the grain.
     note that this assumes a cylindrical grain.
 Given in Angstroms.